Stacktape

 HTTP API event

-Forwards requests from the specified HTTP API Gateway.
+Forwards requests from an HTTP API Gateway.

 ContainerWorkloadHttpApiIntegration API reference